 Both Threema and WhatsApp are end-to-end encrypted, which makes them very secure to start with.
 However, WhatsApp stores some metadata about who is communicating with whom and when they do it, while Threema doesn’t.
 In addition, WhatsApp is now owned by Facebook, a company that doesn’t have the best reputation for respecting their user’s rights.

 Put it all together and we would guess that Threema is at least as secure as WhatsApp, and possibly more secure.
+It is definitely one of the best alternatives for WhatsApp.

 Can I use Threema without a SIM card?